rajsekarhm/immutableXclient/README.md

 # Project Name

 ## Overview
-Welcome to **Project Name**.
-This project leverages an advanced tech stack to create a cutting-edge decentralized application (DApp) that features robust backend architecture and a dynamic, responsive front-end.
+Welcome to **ImmutableX**.
+This project leverages to virtualize valueable object using blockchain and it is transprancy.

 ## Technologies Used